redsled84/apollo-notes/README.md

 # apollo-notes
-A centralized web application to help track and record what a student learn in school.
+A centralized web application to help track and record what a student learns in school.